TeeSeal/ffmkek/README.md

   .setOutput('other/file.mp4')

 // Currently our command yields:
-// ffmpeg -i some/file.mp4 -o other/file.mp4
+// ffmpeg -i some/file.mp4 other/file.mp4

 command.parts.find(part => part.name === 'some/file.mp4').addOption('-r', 1)

 // Now our command looks like:
-// ffmpeg -r 1 -i some/file.mp4 -o other/file.mp4
+// ffmpeg -r 1 -i some/file.mp4 other/file.mp4
 ```

 [Here's](https://github.com/TeeSeal/coub-dl/blob/master/src/Coub.js#L48) a real world usage for this.